About Red and Grey Sightings

 If you are able to contain the squirrel, please wear thick gardening gloves and use a large, thick towel or similar material.
 Gather the squirrel gently but firmly in the towel and transfer it to a sturdy but ventilated box with a secure lid.
 Place the box in a quiet but secure location until we can arrange to get it into care.
 We work with the Animal Rescue Centre at Kendal College who are able to provide care facilities for sick and injured wildlife.

-• If you come across a dead red squirrel showing signs of disease or one that does not seem to have died in a road accident or from another obvious injury, please contact us immediately on 07836 584201 or try the other numbers on our contact page>>.
+• If you come across a dead red squirrel showing signs of disease or one that does not seem to have died in a road accident or from another obvious injury, please contact us immediately using the phone numbers on our contact page>>.

 • If you find a red squirrel killed in a road accident or by some other obvious injury we’d still like to hear about it.
 Please report it as a red squirrel sighting, with an explanatory note in the further information section of the reporting form.